 A Strategic Research Agenda to contribute to the evidence base of what works for Māori and Pasifika.

 Waka Hourua provides a strong voice for Māori whānau, hapū, iwi, Pasifika families and communities on suicide prevention and postvention.
-It is an invitation to:
+It is a commitment to:

 - build resilience and a commitment to prevent and reduce suicide and respond safely and effectively when and if suicide occurs